RedisLabs/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 1. Go to **Data Access Control > Users**.

-1. Point to the user and select the **Edit entry** button when it appears:
+1. Point to the user and select the **Edit** button when it appears:

     TODO: add button